MatrixOrbital/EVE-Basic-Demo-Arduino/README.md

 3. Configure the display.
 The example is configured for a 5.0", to change the display used edit:

-Eve2_81x.h --> // Panel specific setup parameters, SELECT YOUR DISPLAY
+Eve2_81x.h --> // Panel specific setup parameters, SELECT THE SIZE DISPLAY, the settings work for EVE2, EVE3 and EVE4 displays.

     //User selectable configurations.
     //#define EVE2_70